portxchange/developer-documentation/index.md

 Besides sending data to PortXchange, it is also possible to retrieve data from our systems using the Exchange API.
 Currently, there are a few endpoints through which data can be queried.

-More detailed information can be found in [Receiving data](/receiving-data/index.md).
+More detailed information can be found in [Getting started: Receiving data](/receiving-data/index.md).

 ## Changelog